Student Paper Contest (SPC)

 (Click the map to view the full image.)

-Currently, the 14 regional contests recognized by SPE are: Africa, Asia Pacific, Canadian, Eastern North America, Europe, Gulf Coast North America, Middle East, Mid-Continent North America, Rocky Mountain North America, Russia and Caspian, Western North America, South America and Caribbean, South Asia, and Southwestern North America.
+Currently, the 14 regional contests recognized by SPE are: Africa, Asia Pacific, Canadian, Eastern North America, Europe, Gulf Coast North America, Latin America and the Caribbean, Middle East, Mid-Continent North America, Rocky Mountain North America, Russia and Caspian, Western North America, South Asia, and Southwestern North America.

 Contests held separately from these event regions will not be considered as part of the International Student Paper Contest.
 Learn more about the contest schedule.